안녕하세요. 토미입니다.

 I’m studying with this book.

-For the third sentence, please talk to me friendly, using -거든요 “because.”
+For the third sentence, please talk to me in a friendly way, using -거든요 “because.”

 For example,